mekdie/react-pokedex/README.md

 -   Separate / Router page for pokemon info
 -   Responsive Design
 -   Dark Mode toggle (can be achieved with bootstrap / tailwind - daisyUI)
+-   Change the select options with react-select
+-   multiple type filters

 ## Pages